websight-io/starter/tests/README.md

 compare screenshots stored in `./end-to-end/backstop_data/bitmaps_reference` created by `backstop reference` task.

-> Please note that reference screenshots are not stored in GIT repository.

 ### Running locally
 From project `<ROOT>` folder build the latest CMS distribution and test content package:
 ```bash